 Things To Do In Lake Tahoe

 There is so much to do and see in Lake Tahoe!
-This is by no means an extensive list but here some of the top activities in North Lake Tahoe and South Lake Tahoe that will keep you busy during your stay here.
+These are some of the top activities in North Lake Tahoe and South Lake Tahoe that will keep you busy during your stay here.
+You can also check out my guide, 30 Things To Do In Lake Tahoe, for an extensive list of Tahoe activities.

 - Hiking – There is great hiking all around Lake Tahoe.
 If you’re looking for a moderately easy hike in North Lake Tahoe try Tahoe Rim Trail to Picnic Rock Viewpoint which takes about 45 minutes and offers incredible views at the top!
 Check out All Trails for a list of the best hikes in South Lake Tahoe and the best hikes in North Lake Tahoe.